 In this situation, the stress of trying to add a second run may outweigh the benefits.

-In general, double runs are better suited for seasoned runners who have been averaging at least 50 miles per week for several years, but less experienced runners can also try adding a second run once a week if they follow these guidelines.
+In general, double sessions are better suited for seasoned runners who have been averaging at least 50 miles per week for several years, but less experienced runners can also try adding a second run once a week if they follow these guidelines.

 For experienced runners: